SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 The latest version of MySQL is 8 - as a result we will need to append a tag to the default package key:
 `brew info mysql@5.7`

-As long as the output contains the word stable, install MySQL 5.7 and client with: `brew install mysql@5.7`
+As long as the output contains the word stable, install MySQL 5.7 with:
-and:
+`brew install mysql@5.7`
+and client with:
 `brew install mysql-client@5.7`

 ### Start MySQL Running Locally: